 Work in abroad sounds like an adventure to many people.
 However, work in Argentina needs more than just the obvious Argentina cover letter and Argentina CV writing and translation – it requires methodical preparation.
-You will face issues that almost certainly did not even cross your mind when you become interested in Argentine jobs.
+You will face issues that almost certainly did not even cross your mind when you become interested in employment in Argentina.

 Do not take too lightly the influence an Argentina CV can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 A CV is similar to a resume in that it provides more details about one’s professional qualifications, experience and education.
 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distribute the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.